NWChemEx/.github/docs/source/testing/integration.rst

     :align: center
     :scale: 50 %

     A simplified diagram of the NWChemEx dependency structure.
-Note that Plugins depending on SimDE are parallel to one another, and are integrated together within NWChemEx.
+Note that plugins depending on SimDE are parallel to one another, and are integrated together within NWChemEx.
 Arrows point from a dependency to the dependent library.